epics-modules/lua/documentation/epicsFunction.md

 **asyn.client** (*portName[, addr, parameter]*)

-	Returns a table representing a asynOctetClient object.
+	Returns a table representing an asynOctetClient object.
 This object has the functions read, write, and readwrite, which work the same as the functions above, but the port and address need not be specified.
 The client copies the global in and out terminators at creation, but you can also set the table's InTerminator and/or OutTerminator fields